mappe-2026/Millions/README.md

 # Millions – Stock Market Simulator

-**STUDENT NAMES:** Marius Klepp , [Navn 2]
+**STUDENT NAMES:** Marius Klepp , Kristian Vestbø **GROUP:** 50
-**GROUP:** 50

-This project was developed as part of the course IDATx2003 (Programming 2), which is part of the Bachelor's program in Computer Science at NTNU.
+This project was developed as part of the course IDATT2003 (Programming 2), which is part of the Bachelor's program in Computer Science at NTNU.
 Millions is a Java-based stock market simulator where players can buy and sell shares, track their portfolio, and compete to grow their net worth over time.

 ---